Bira/octopus-carnival/_posts/2023-01-25-hunter-spiders.md

 This group, who calls themselves the Hunter Spiders, initially made camp in the Ogrefist Hills to await rescue, but for some reason the houses of Erelhei-Cinlu didn't make any serious attempt to clear the blocked passage.
-This was especially concerning for the group's leader Ti'irtha, who was the daughter one of House Despana's matron.
+This was especially concerning for the group's leader Ti'irtha, who was the daughter of House Despana's matron.

 After a few months, and much thought, the group decided no rescue was coming and moved east into Harken Forest.
-They knew the forest had seem many skirmishes between elves, eladrin and drow in the past, so it probably contained an entrance to another part of the Underdark named Torog's Highway, and from there they could journey home.
+They knew the forest had seem many skirmishes between elves, eladrin and drow in the past, and figured it might contain an entrance to another part of the Underdark named Torog's Highway.
+From there they could journey home.

 Ti'irtha asked for Lolth's guidance and was directed to a bramble-choked region